 Also called People, this functionality lets you search and edit existing contacts, and create new ones.
 Contacts can be organized into folders and duplicate contacts can be linked from multiple sources such as LinkedIn or Twitter.

 Pro tip: You can create a contact by clicking on a sender, which then displays a contact card with an add button.
 You then add that contact to Outlook People.

 You can easily import or place into a list the contacts you want to send email.
 Friends and connections lists on LinkedIn, Facebook and Twitter can also be easily synced with People.
 Now you can organize all your various contacts regardless of platforms all in one place via Outlook People.

 We all have tasks we need to jot down to make sure they get done.
-In Outlook in Office 365 you can create tasks, put them into categories, and move them to a specific folder.
+In Outlook in Microsoft 365 you can create tasks, put them into categories, and move them to a specific folder.
 You also have the ability to set due dates, and sort and filter your tasks according to those criteria.

 Pro tip: Organize by fields such as subject, start and end dates, percent complete, priority, and how much work was put into each task.

 Rich editing features like bold, italic, underline, numbering and bullet points are also available.
 Your tasks can be edited and categorized according to how you need them to be sorted to create an organization structure that works for you.

 What is Microsoft Outlook without a calendar?
 Outlook will automatically create birthday and holiday event calendars.
 You can easily share your calendars with others, too.
 You will have the ability to add your calendar details using HTML and rich-text editing if you so choose.

 Pro tip: Attach files to calendar events and appointments to make sure you have the documents you need for each event.